 Getting Quotes & Comparing Prices for Half Hourly Contracts

-As half hourly contracts are large and mandatory, it can take longer than a typical business energy switch.
+As half hourly contracts are large and mandatory, they can take longer than a typical business electricity switch.
 Don’t expect to be able to get a few quotes today and have your new plan up and running by next week.

-From, November 5th, 2015 all new and renewing contracts for profile classes 05-08 will also be required to switch to half hourly settlement as well as laid out in P272.
+Since 2015 all new and renewing contracts for profile classes 05-08 have been required to switch to half-hourly settlement as well as laid out in P272.

 If your business uses an HH meter, you’ll also have to appoint a Meter Operator (MOP) and Data Collector (DC), both of which can usually be supplied by your energy supplier, although these are rarely the cheapest option.

-If you’re business at any point has a peak load electricity usage above 100 kW or renewing your contract and your meter is in profile class 05-08.
+If your business at any point has a peak load electricity usage above 100 kW or renewing your contract and your meter is in profile class 05-08.

 A HH meter offers great benefits to companies across a variety of industries.
 With meter readings send every half hour, it allows you to take control of consumption and reduce energy bills.